AllenJWZhu/CMU_Course_Notes/15-XXX Computer Systems/15-513 Introduction to Computer Systems.md

     - Example: %rax, %r13
     - But %rsp reserved for special use
     - Others have special uses for particular instructions
-  - Memory: 8 consecutive bytes of memory at the address given by register
+  - Memory: 8 consecutive bytes of memory at the address given by the register
     - Simplest example: (%rax)
     - Various other “addressing modes”